New York Songlines: 18th Street

 North:

-Corner (111 5th Ave): Daffy's Fifth Avenue is on site of financier August Belmont's mansion, the first in the city to have a private ballroom.
-Belmont helped underwrite NYC subway construction; his hobby was horse-racing, and the Belmont Stakes are named for him.
+Corner (111 5th Ave): Swedish retailer H & M (replacing Daffy's 5th Avenue) is in a stately 13-story building from 1895 designed by William Schickel & Company (who also did the Stuyvesant Polyclinic).
+Built on the site of financier August Belmont Jr.'s mansion, the first in the city to have a private ballroom.
+Belmont helped underwrite NY subway construction, and owned his own private subway car; his hobby was horse-racing--he bred Man o' War--and the Belmont Stakes are named for him.

 9: Rosa Mexicano, the downtown branch of an acclaimed mini-chain, was America, a U.S.-themed restaurant.